Kemanth/Implementation-of-NLRED-in-ns-3/README.md

 Overview:           <br/>

-Non-Linear RED is an Active Queue Management [1] mechanism which is a variant of Random Early Detection (RED) [2].
-This repository contains an extention to the RED that is implemented in ns-3 [3]. <br/>
+Nonlinear RED (NLRED) [1] is a variant of Random Early Detection (RED) [2] in which the linear packet dropping function of RED is replaced by a nonlinear quadratic function.
+This repository provides an implementation of NLRED in ns-3 [3]. <br/>

 References:         <br/>